Sigh (band): History

 After disputes with Cacophonous over promotion and album rights, the band eventually found a new home at Century Media Records.
 Their 2001 album with Century Media, Imaginary Sonicscape, was further praised for pioneering a new genre of surrealist black metal.
 Sigh later released albums under Candlelight/Baphomet Records and The End Records.
 Their 2007 song "Inked in Blood" from the album Hangman's Hymn was named number 31 on Loudwire's list of the Top 21st Century Metal Songs.
 The band is featured in the 2008 documentary Global Metal.
 By the end of that decade, the band's lineup solidified with the addition of drummer Junichi Harashima and saxophonist/backup singer Dr. Mikannibal (Mika Kawashima).
 Second guitarist You Oshima (formerly of Kadenzza) joined in 2014.

 In the 2010s, Sigh's albums continued to experiment with various genre elements, and increasingly turned toward progressive metal.
 Their eleventh full-length album, Heir to Despair, was released in 2018 and was noted for its incorporation of instruments and compositional styles from traditional Japanese music.
 Band leader Mirai Kawashima learned to play flute for this album, and it also incorporates Middle Eastern and Central Asian sounds.
 In 2022, Sigh's twelfth full-length album, Shiki, built upon the same combination of progressive metal and Japanese instrumentation.
+Later, a prominent Japanese guitarist, Nozomu Wakai, joined.
+Sigh performed at several European festivals and released a live album "LIVE: The Eastern forces of evil 2022" in 2023.

+Legacy

+In 2025, Jordan Blum of Loudwire wrote: "When you think of Japanese progressive black metal, you inevitably think of Sigh, not only because they were one of the first black metal bands from the region, but also because they’re among the most innovative, multifaceted and appealing."